WillOram/cyber-remediation/README.md

 4. Detect the attacker if they re-gain access to the environment
 5. Limit the attacker’s ability to achieve any objectives if access to the environment is reacquired

-# Planning for a eradication event
+# Planning for an eradication event

 To be effective remediation events need to be planned and coordinated.

 ## Eradication event planning checklist
 - [ ] Date identified
 - [ ] Setup out of band communications and collaboration methods
-- [ ] Eradication event criteria have been defined
+- [ ] "Eradication event criteria" have been defined
-- [ ] Surged monitoring team has been stood up
+- [ ] Surged monitoring and response team has been stood up
 - [ ] Playbooks, red line criteria have been written to respond to any new attacker activity identified
 - [ ] Response actions have been documented blockings IPs, sinkholing DNS, resetting accounts and isolating systems

-### Example eradication event criteria
+### Example "Eradication event criteria"
 - [ ] All attacker access has been identified (e.g. malware, command and control methods, compromised accounts)
 - [ ] Attacker TTPs are consistent, understood and not changing
 - [ ] Confident all current attacker activity is being detected
 - [ ] Confident any new attacker activity will be detected
 - [ ] Plans have been developed to carry out eradication event activities and resources identified
 - [ ] Key activities from plans have been tested
+- [ ] Business impact assessed and managed

 # Remediating external attacks against legacy enterprise IT environments

-Checklist of key actions to take.

-By no means comprehensive, but I find these a helpful list of actions to sense check plans!
+Checklist of key actions to take (by no means comprehensive, but I find these a helpful list of actions to sense check plans!)

 The following actions cannot be taken in isolation to be effective, they require mature capabilities to design, implement and operate.